MicrosoftDocs/windows-ai-docs/docs/windows-ml/tutorials/pytorch-deploy-model.md

 * Name your project.
 Here, we call it **classifierPyTorch**.
 * Choose the location of your project.
 * If you're using VS2019, ensure `Create directory for solution` is checked.
-* If you're suing VS 2017, ensure `Place solution and project in the same directory` is unchecked.
+* If you're using VS2017, ensure `Place solution and project in the same directory` is unchecked.

 ![New UWP app setup](../../images/tutorials/pytorch/uwp-app-setup.png)